jonathanhogg/flitter-kinect/README.md

 `far=` *DISTANCE*
 : A far clip-plane, measured in (positive) metres from the camera.
 Points further than this will be considered invalid.

+The surface has UV coordinates matching the `:registered` color output of the camera (as described above) and therefore the color camera output can be texture mapped onto the surface.